pscally1005/pscally1005.github.io/_posts/recipes/drinks/DRAFT2025-02-08-chobani.markdown

 - sugar free
 - vanilla extract
 - frozen strawberries
-Description: I recently had one of those <a href="https://www.walmart.com/ip/Chobani-Complete-Greek-Yogurt-Drink-Strawberry-Cream-With-20g-of-Protein-10-Fl-oz-Plastic/248314113?classType=REGULAR&from=/search">Chobani Yogurt Drinks</a>, and it was a pretty good yogurt drink with 20 g of protein, no added sugar, and mostly clean ingredients.
+Description: I recently had one of those <a href="https://www.walmart.com/ip/Chobani-Complete-Greek-Yogurt-Drink-Strawberry-Cream-With-20g-of-Protein-10-Fl-oz-Plastic/248314113?classType=REGULAR&from=/search">Chobani Yogurt Drinks</a>, and it was a pretty good yogurt drink with 20 grams of protein, no added sugar, and mostly clean ingredients.
 But at $2.50 per serving, I knew I could make it cheaper myself.
 So that's what I did today.
-This one is strawberry flavored, uses liquid monk fruit as the sweetener, and can be made lactose free!
+This one is strawberry flavored, uses liquid monk fruit as the sweetener, and is half the price!
 Instructions:
 - Add all ingredients to a blender, and blend until smooth.
 Optionally, add a serving of lactase enzyme if you're lactose intolerant (or take a lactose pill)